 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2023 and 2022, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$2,369 and \$27,550, respectively.
+For the years ended December31, 2024 and 2023, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$22,602 and \$2,369, respectively.